JonKohKaiEn/Uni-Notes/Year 3/IE2107 - Engineering Maths 2/Linear Algebra/System of Linear Equations.md

 ## Gaussian Elimination
 Reduces a matrix to row echelon (RE) form
 ### Steps
-0) Re-arrange rows such that it is easier to do the reduction ($x_1$ has a coefficient of 1 in the first row)
+0) Re-arrange rows such that it is easier to do the reduction (pivot of first row is 1)
-1) For each row n, eliminate all values
+1) For each row n, eliminate all values below the pivot

 ### Pseudocode
 ```